WHOIGit/FishDetector/README.md

         darknet detector train obj.data yolo-obj.cfg darknet53.conv.74

     You can add `-gpus 0,1,2,...` to utilize multiple GPUs.
-On a Slurm cluster, the `$CUDA_VISIBLE_DEVICES` environment variable contains the job's allocated GPUs.

-6. To run a test detection:
+    The result of training is a file is called `yolo-obj_best.weights`.

+6. To run a test detection, edit `yolo-obj.cfg` and uncomment the `batch` and `subdivisions` settings under the `# Testing` heading, and comment those under the `# Training` heading.
+Then run:

         darknet detector test obj.data yolo-obj.cfg yolo-obj_final.weights data/20170701145052891_777000.jpg

+    To lower the detection threshold, use `-thresh 0.01`.

 ## References